 In initial consultations, lots of variables aren’t even known.
 The attorney might not know what judge this case would be before.
 The attorney might not know who opposing counsel might be.
 The attorney can’t know the entire story or factual scenario in an initial meeting even if it’s a lengthy initial consultation.

-Maybe in some cases, the potential clients goals are so outlandish that an attorney might need to become a naysayer.
-But in most cases, this is just not the case.
+Maybe in some rare cases, the potential clients goals are so utterly outlandish and frivolous that an attorney might need to become a naysayer in a very gentle manner with a lot of explanation.
+But in the vast majority of cases, this is just not the case.

 At the end of the day, attorneys who simply naysay and look pessimistic in initial consultations don’t have many clients.
 On the other hand, attorneys who listen, show empathy, show relative confidence in their abilities and who give a reasonable assessment (after making sure they know all the variables) have lots of business.